How upgrades are handled

 Little Lemur plans (Free)

 For freemium, the instance is shared across multiple deployments.
-The servers are upgraded without notice.
+The servers are upgraded without notice by Cloud-IAM team.

 Dedicated plans